Canada Immigration: Explore Your PR Visa Options | CanadaVisa

 You are able to apply for a CSQ through one of Quebec’s immigration programs.

 The Quebec Skilled Worker Program (QSWP) is for skilled workers who wish to immigrate to Quebec and become permanent residents of Canada.

 The Quebec Experience Program (PEQ) is popular among international students who have completed their post-secondary education in Quebec.
 This program is also for foreign skilled workers with work experience in the province.

 Quebec also boasts business immigration programs aimed at entrepreneurs and self-employed individuals who wish to run a business in Quebec, as well as those who want to obtain permanent residence in the province as immigrant investors.

-Atlantic Canada has its own immigration program called the Atlantic Immigration Pilot (AIP).
-The AIP is a fast-track immigration program that allows employers to attract and retain foreign talent.
+Atlantic Canada has its own immigration program called the Atlantic Immigration Program (AIP).
+The AIP that allows employers to attract and retain foreign talent.
 Atlantic Canada includes four provinces:

 - New Brunswick

 - Prince Edward Island

 Employers who wish to benefit from the AIP must find a suitable candidate and offer them a job.
 They do not need to conduct a Labour Market Impact Assessment.
 Once the candidate accepts the offer, the employer must connect the candidate with a designated organization that will help him or her develop a settlement plan.
 Employers who wish to quickly fill the position may also have access to a temporary work permit.

 - Rural and Northern Immigration Pilot (RNIP)